typeable/compaREST/test/golden/common/property-removed/report.md

 ### Object

-The property `property2` is not supported.
+Expected the property `property2` to be allowed, but it wasn't.

 ## JSON Response – 200